hoffmangroup/genomedata/doc/genomedata.rst

 genomedata-load-seq
 -------------------

-This command adds the provided sequence files to the specified genomedatadir, creating it if it does not already exist.
+This command adds the provided sequence files to the specified Genomedata, archive creating it if it does not already exist.
 Sequence files should be in
 |sequence file formats| format.
 Gaps of >= 100,000 base pairs
 (specified as :option:`gap-length`) in the reference sequence, are used to divide the sequence into supercontigs.
+The FASTA sequence identifier will be used as the name for the chromosomes/scaffolds created within the Genomedata archive and must be consistent between these sequence files and the data loaded later with :ref:`genomedata-load-data`.
+See :ref:`this example <genomedata-load-example>` for details.

 ::

  Usage: genomedata-load-seq [OPTION]...
-GENOMEDATADIR SEQFILE...
+GENOMEDATAFILE SEQFILE...

  Options:
    -g, --gap-length  XXX: Implement this.